BlockchainCommons/seedtool-cli/README.md

 ## Introduction

 `seedtool` is a command-line tool for creating and transforming cryptographic seeds of the sort commonly used by blockchain applications.
-Here are a few examples of use:

-## Seedtool Usage

-See [usage examples](Docs/usage.md) for examples of using seedtool.

-## Full Documentation

-See [`MANUAL.md`](MANUAL.md) for details, many more examples, and version history.
+It exercises the various cryptographic C libraries created by Blockchain Commons, as described in the Dependencies section.

+## Status - Feature-Complete Beta

+Seedtool is now considered feature-complete and is entering beta-level testing.

 ## Dependencies

+Seedtool exercises the following Blockchain libraries:

 * [`bc-crypto-base`](https://github.com/blockchaincommons/bc-crypto-base)
 * [`bc-shamir`](https://github.com/blockchaincommons/bc-shamir)
 * [`bc-sskr`](https://github.com/blockchaincommons/bc-sskr)
 * [`bc-bip39`](https://github.com/blockchaincommons/bc-bip39)
 * [`bc-ur`](https://github.com/blockchaincommons/bc-ur)

+It also requires the following additional programs:

 * [`GNU argp`](https://www.gnu.org/software/libc/manual/html_node/Argp.html)
 * [`CBOR Lite`](https://bitbucket.org/isode/cbor-lite)

+### Tool Dependencies

+To build `seedtool` you'll need to use the following tools:

+- autotools - Gnu Build System from Free Software Foundation ([intro](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html)).

-## Installation
+## Recommended Installation instructions

-These dependencies are automatically installed as submodules when you run the build script.
+The dependencies will be automatically installed as submodules when you run the build script.
 This is the recommended way to install.

-### MacOS
+### Build on MacOS

 ```bash
 $ ./build.sh
 $ sudo make install
 ```

-### Linux
+### Build on Linux

-Make sure you have llvm/clang, libc++ and libc++abi installed.
-All of them with a minimum recommended version 10.
+Make sure you have `llvm`/`clang`, `libc++` and `libc++abi` installed, all with a minimum recommended version 10.

-#### Ubuntu and Debian
+#### Build on Ubuntu and Debian

 ```bash
 $ sudo apt-get install make